Mode (music): Summary

-Use
+Usage

-Use and conception of modes or modality today is different from that in early music.
-As Jim Samson explains, "Clearly any comparison of medieval and modern modality would recognize that the latter takes place against a background of some three centuries of harmonic tonality, permitting, and in the 19th century requiring, a dialogue between modal and diatonic procedure".
+The usage and conception of modes or modality today is different from that in early music.
+As Jim Samson explains: "Clearly any comparison of medieval and modern modality would recognize that the latter takes place against a background of some three centuries of harmonic tonality, permitting, and in the 19th century requiring, a dialogue between modal and diatonic procedure."
 Indeed, when 19th-century composers revived the modes, they rendered them more strictly than Renaissance composers had, to make their qualities distinct from the prevailing major-minor system.
 Renaissance composers routinely sharped leading tones at cadences and lowered the fourth in the Lydian mode.

 The Ionian, or Iastian, mode is another name for the major scale used in much Western music.
 The Aeolian forms the base of the most common Western minor scale; in modern practice the Aeolian mode is differentiated from the minor by using only the seven notes of the Aeolian mode.
 By contrast, minor mode compositions of the common practice period frequently raise the seventh scale degree by a semitone to strengthen the cadences, and in conjunction also raise the sixth scale degree by a semitone to avoid the awkward interval of an augmented second.
 This is particularly true of vocal music.

 Traditional folk music provides countless examples of modal melodies.
+For example, Irish traditional music makes extensive usage not only of the major and minor (Aeolian) modes, but also the Mixolydian and Dorian modes.
+Within the context of Irish traditional music, the tunes are most commonly played in the keys of G-Major/A-Dorian/D-Mixolydian/E-Aeolian (minor) and D-Major/E-Dorian/A-Mixolydian/B-Aeolian (minor).
+Some Irish music is written in A-Major/F#-Aeolian (minor), with B-Dorian and E-Mixolydian tunes not being completely unheard of.
+Rarer still are Irish tunes in E-Major/F#-Dorian/B-Mixolydian.

-For example, Irish traditional music makes extensive usage not only of the major mode, but also the Mixolydian, Dorian, and Aeolian modes.
-Much Flamenco music is in the Phrygian mode, though frequently with the third and seventh degrees raised by a semitone.
+In some regions of Ireland, such as the west-central coast area of counties Galway and Clare, "flat" keys are far more prevalent than in other areas.
+Instruments will be constructed or pitched accordingly to allow for modal playing in C-Major/D-Dorian/G-Mixolydian or F-Major/G-Dorian/C-Mixolydian/D-Aeolian (minor), with some rare exceptions in Eb-Major/C-minor being played regionally.
+Some tunes are even composed in Bb-Major, with modulating sections in F-Mixolydian.
+A-minor is less popularly played in the region, despite the localised prevalence of tunes in C-Major and related modes.
+Much Flamenco music is in the Phrygian mode, although frequently with the third and seventh degrees raised by a semitone.

 Zoltán Kodály, Gustav Holst, and Manuel de Falla use modal elements as modifications of a diatonic background, while modality replaces diatonic tonality in the music of Claude Debussy and Béla Bartók.